commontoolsinc/labs/typescript/packages/lookslike-high-level/src/runtime/README.md

 Some internas to note:

+- Cells are meant as drop-in replacement of common-frp cells
 - When assigning the a value proxy to a cell, the underlying reference to the original cell is kept.
 This mimics JS semantics when referencing objects.
 - Upon write a nested structure is turned into nested cells.
 This is to keep